CodyJWarner/Proxmox-HomeLab/README.md

 *Confirms network configuration (ip a) on the Ubuntu Server VM after SSH login.*

 ### Purpose
-SSH was configured to allow remote administration of the Ubuntu Server VM from a separate workstation without requiring direct access through the Proxmox console.
+SSH was configured to allow remote administration of the Ubuntu Server VM from a separate workstation (my main computer) without requiring direct access through the Proxmox console.

 ---